dman-coders/drupal-code-metrics/README.md

 ## Usage

+### Overview

+The process involves
+* **Indexing** the available code folders.
+  In this phase, folders and files are enumerated so that we know how many projects there are, and what the versions are etc.
+  This info is built up and retained in a database that we interact with from now on.
+* **Scanning** the indexed files for the various code quality metrics.
+This can be slow, so it runs as batch tasks, iterating through the items in the index and updating their summaries in the database.
-Point it at the root of a Drupal site, or the sites/all/modules path of the site.
+* **Reporting** the progress of the scanning process and the summaries of the evaluations.

+This uses Composer console, so commands are always of the form

+    path/to/dcm group:action

+eg

-  dcm sites/all/modules
+    dcm index:list sites/all/modules
+    dcm index:scan
+    dcm report:dump

+Will index each module project within the sites/all/modules path of the site.
 It will first index all files and figure out the module folders within that tree On second run, it will start running the code sniffer over each module, and calculating ratings for it.

+    dcm --help

+Displays the current list of commands and arguments.

 ## Installation

 This is a stand-alone tool that can be placed anywhere in your system and then linked to or called directly.
 The very quickest way to start is:

     composer global require dman-coders/drupal-code-metrics:dev-master

 With that done (it will pull in a lot of libraries) you can now run:

     ~/.composer/vendor/bin/dcm

 I advise adding ~/.composer/vendor/bin/ to your $PATH permanently, as it's really really helpful to do that.

+If you are not installing globally or modifying your $PATH yet, you will find the command in

+    ./src/bin/dcm

 This source code is now in ~/.composer/vendor/dman-coders/drupal-code-metrics/ for you to mess with.